The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Theory

+\begin{remark} By adopting a hybrid dynamical framework, non-smooth interactions with the environment are assumed to be known \emph{a priori} and can therefore be explicitly separated into continuous ($\vec{f}$) and discrete ($\vec{g}$) dynamical components.
+Furthermore, the discrete dynamics are incorporated into the boundary conditions of the periodic trajectory optimization problem~$\mathcal{P}$, rendering the formulation differentiable under the following assumptions. \end{remark}

-Before we derive the equations for the first-order optimality of~$\mathcal{P}$ with the indirect method, we state the following assumptions. \begin{assumption}[Existence of Local Extrema] The optimization problem~$\mathcal{P}$ admits at least one strict local minimizer~$(T^\ast>0,\vec x^\ast(\cdot),\vec{u}^\ast(\cdot))$. \end{assumption} \begin{assumption}[Differentiability] The control input is continuous, i.e., $\vec u \in C^0$, and unconstrained.
-The functions $c(\cdot,\cdot,\cdot)$, $\vec f(\cdot,\cdot)$, $l(\cdot,\cdot)$, $\vec{g}(\cdot)$ and $\vec{h}(\cdot,\cdot,\cdot)$ are of class $C^\infty$ with respect to all arguments. \end{assumption} While the continuity assumption on the input~$\vec{u}$ can be relaxed \citep{Speyer1984,Liberzon2011} using Pontryagin's maximum principle \citep{Pontryagin1987}, this is beyond the scope of this paper.
+\begin{assumption}[Existence of Local Minimizer] The optimization problem~$\mathcal{P}$ admits at least one strict local minimizer~$(T^\ast>0,\vec x^\ast(\cdot),\vec{u}^\ast(\cdot))$. \end{assumption} \begin{assumption}[Continuous Differentiability] The control input is continuous, i.e., $\vec u(\cdot) \in C^0$, and unconstrained.
+The functions $c(\cdot,\cdot,\cdot)$, $\vec f(\cdot,\cdot)$, $l(\cdot,\cdot)$, $\vec{g}(\cdot)$ and $\vec{h}(\cdot,\cdot,\cdot)$ are of class $C^1$ with respect to all arguments. \end{assumption} In the absence of control constraints, continuity of the optimal input generally follows from the smoothness of both the system dynamics and the cost functions.
+Therefore, this choice is not expected to result in any performance degradation.
+More generally, the continuity assumption on the control input $\vec{u}$ can be relaxed (e.g., \citep{Speyer1984,Liberzon2011}) by invoking Pontryagin's Maximum Principle \citep{Pontryagin1987}.
+However, such generalizations are beyond the scope of this paper.
 Additionally, we restrict ourselves to equality constraints in $\mathcal{P}$.
 A potential extension to include inequality constraints on the states~$\vec{x}$ and inputs~$\vec{u}$ is discussed in the concluding Section~\ref{sec:disc}.